dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 - Applied a conversational, human voice to build customer affinity for the product.
 - Employed consistent content patterns and parallel construction (heading starts with a simple imperative verb, the button matches this verb).
 - Added helpful labels ("Project name"), microcopy, hint text, and character limits.

 - Provided disclaimers, reassurances, and additional context in the body text.
 - Replaced jargon like "1099 workers" with voice-appropriate alternatives ("freelancers").
 - Changed checkboxes on screen 2 to visual design components, eliminating the option to select multiple payment methods and ultimately making the design more straightforward.
 - Replaced “paper checks” as a payment option with “bank transfer.”
-Users have chosen Handshake because they want to make and receive payments *digitally*; moreover, the app would not be able to facilitate or verify payment through paper checks.
-“Bank Transfer” was chosen over “Direct Deposit” because a bank transfer works for both users, whereas a direct deposit only makes sense for the freelancer who receives money.
+Users have chosen Handshake because they want to pay freelancers (or receive payments) *digitally.* I chose “Bank Transfer” instead of “Direct Deposit” because a bank transfer applies to both users, whereas a direct deposit only makes sense for the freelancer who receives money.
 - Celebrated user success with personal touches, ensured they knew what happened and what would happen next, and encouraged them to move forward in the experience.

 ### Before